apache/flink/docs/ops/config.md

 If you use Flink with [Yarn]({{site.baseurl}}/ops/deployment/yarn_setup.html), [Mesos]({{site.baseurl}}/ops/deployment/mesos.html), or the [*active* Kubernetes integration]({{site.baseurl}}/ops/deployment/native_kubernetes.html), the hostnames and ports are automatically discovered.

   - `rest.address`, `rest.port`: These are used by the client to connect to Flink.
-Set this to the hostname where the master (JobManager) runs, or to the hostname of the (Kubernetes) service in front of the Flink Master's REST interface.
+Set this to the hostname where the JobManager runs, or to the hostname of the (Kubernetes) service in front of the JobManager's REST interface.

   - The `jobmanager.rpc.address` (defaults to *"localhost"*) and `jobmanager.rpc.port` (defaults to *6123*) config entries are used by the TaskManager to connect to the JobManager/ResourceManager.
-Set this to the hostname where the master (JobManager) runs, or to the hostname of the (Kubernetes internal) service for the Flink master (JobManager).
+Set this to the hostname where the JobManager runs, or to the hostname of the (Kubernetes internal) service for the JobManager.
 This option is ignored on [setups with high-availability]({{site.baseurl}}/ops/jobmanager_high_availability.html) where the leader election mechanism is used to discover this automatically.

 **Memory Sizes**

 The default memory sizes support simple streaming/batch applications, but are too low to yield good performance for more complex applications.

-  - `jobmanager.memory.process.size`: Total size of the *Flink Master* (JobManager / ResourceManager / Dispatcher) process.
+  - `jobmanager.memory.process.size`: Total size of the *JobManager* (JobMaster / ResourceManager / Dispatcher) process.
   - `taskmanager.memory.process.size`: Total size of the TaskManager process.

 The total sizes include everything.
 Flink will subtract some memory for the JVM's own memory requirements (metaspace and others), and divide and configure the rest automatically between its components (JVM Heap, Off-Heap, for Task Managers also network, managed memory etc.).